AusDTO/dta-website/_posts/2017-06-22-accessibility-and-the-dss.md

 ## The culture of accessibility

-If everything we build needs to be accessible, accessibility needs to be part of our culture. his means considering the needs of people with disability throughout the development of a service.
+If everything we build needs to be accessible, accessibility needs to be part of our culture.
+This means considering the needs of people with disability throughout the development of a service.
 Often this also reveals insights into the non-digital side and how they could improve.
 Again, it's not just the technical requirements we need to think about.

 Building a culture of accessibility also means making it a priority for all disciplines involved in delivering a service.
 This includes everything from user research through to content development, interaction and front-end development, as well as usability testing.
 We discussed this in more detail in last month’s blog: [Accessibility — going beyond the guidelines](https://www.dta.gov.au/blog/Accessibility-going-beyond-the-guidelines/).